sjentsch/jamoviDocs/getting-started/um_2_first-steps.rst

    |change-name|

    New variables can be inserted or appended to the data set using the ``Add`` button from the data ribbon.
-The ‘add’ button also allows the addition of *Computed variables*.
+The ``Add`` button also allows the addition of *Computed variables*.